gangsusu/slim4-spl-framework/README.md

 # gang-framework Framwork

-gang-framework is a PHP framework
+gang-framework is a PHP framework.

-This framework is a Is a learning framework.
+This framework is a learning framework.

-requires PHP 7.0.0 or newer
+requires PHP 7.0.0 or newer.

 As you know, laravel is an excellent framework.